-PC-related items: Laptop computers for PC translation, voice-recognition software, and flash memory

-Others: Desktop penlights, remote support equipment (tablet terminals), and document cameras
+PC-related items: Laptop computers for PC translation, voice-recognition software, and flash memory Others: Desktop penlights, remote support equipment (tablet terminals), and document cameras

-- If you assign seats for students in your class, please assign front seats for students with hearing impairment. - Such students may use voice-recognition equipment (recording devices) in class.
-In this case, allow them to bring and use such equipment. - For a conversation involving a multiple number of speakers, the microphone of a FM hearing aid system might be set at the center of the group.
+- If you assign seats for students in your class, please assign front seats for students with hearing impairment. - If you assign seats for students, students with hearing impairment will directly contact you regarding a change of seats. - For a conversation involving a multiple number of speakers, the microphone of a FM hearing aid system might be set at the center of the group.
 If two or more members speak at the same time, the overlap of their voices will prevent students with hearing impairment from understanding the conversation.
 In this regard, encourage the group to ensure that one member speaks at one time after raising his/her hand. - When making oral confirmation or calling students with hearing impairment, make eye contact to gain the students' attention.